Disclaimer: I do not own Naruto.

 Iruka reads off the next name on his clipboard, "Naruto."

 The students ignore the announcement and continue fawning over Sasuke who turns and makes his way through the crowd to find a spot where he can be alone.
-Through the gawking faces and shifting bodies he sees the colors of Uzumaki Naruto approaching from the opposite direction.
+Through the gawking faces and shifting bodies he sees the colours of Uzumaki Naruto approaching from the opposite direction.
 The two pass one another; the dark-haired boy does his best to remain nonchalant but still gives the red-headed boy a quick appraising glance.

 After all; he can't help but feel some interest in the only other student whose skill rivals his own.
 But while Sasuke fails at remaining nonchalant, Naruto succeeds.
 The red-head shows absolutely no outward sign of interest in anything except making his appointment with something he can throw kunai at.